 Interactive Flight Simulators

 Admission: $6.
 Two people per fly.
 Solo tickets available.
-Flyers must be 48” tall to fly unaccompanied.
-(Approximately 6 minutes.)
+(Approx. 6 minutes.)

 You control the action!
 Climb aboard one of two two-passenger interactive flight simulators and try your skills at air-to-air combat in an F-4 Phantom II jet fighter.
 Choose either pilot or gunner responsibilities.
 Launch your sortie from the deck of an aircraft carrier and take to the skies as you climb, dive, and roll your simulator in 360-degree barrel rolls.
 Your mission: earn “Ace” status by successfully destroying five or more enemy aircraft.
 Your weapons include Vulcan Chainguns, radar-guided, and heat-seeking missiles (training time available prior to your mission).

 Admission: $5.
 Up to eight people per ride.
-Riders must be 46" tall.
-(Approximately 5 minutes.)
+Riders must be at least 46" tall.
+(Approx. 5 minutes.)